ayshiff/my-open-source-journey/docs/contributions/backstage#5675.md

 ### Problems encountered

 As the TechDocs frontend is strongly linked to the API response and we don't know how all this stuff will change in the future, we will certainly not mock the API response as we used to do but let the backend do its job.
-It means that I will certainly remove the `cy.intercept` in the tests.
+It means that I will certainly need to remove the API mocks in the tests and add data-testid attributes dynamically inside the generated html files.

 ### What did I learn ?